-It was a benign issue of whether the dog would get their favorite treat or not.
-Once the dogs understand the rules of the game they misled a person 80% of the time in order to get their preferred outcome – their favorite treat.
+Once the dogs understood the rules of the game, they misled a person 80% of the time in order to get their preferred outcome — their favorite treat.

 They deliberately changed the behavior they had been trained on to skew the outcome in their favor and win a treat.
 It’s very cunning, and also a bit impressive!

-It’s more harmless self-interest than deceit – the pups were being smart in thinking through the issue.
+It’s more harmless self-interest than deceit — the pups were smart in thinking through the issue.
 All that was at stake was a biscuit or bit of sausage.
-And they were deceiving people they thought were selfish and disliked – not their owners or people they liked.
-It just shows how smart dogs are that they can manipulate a situation – but also that they are great judges of character and won’t hesitate to one-up someone they don’t like!
+And they were deceiving people they thought were selfish and disliked — not their owners or people they liked.
+It just shows how smart dogs are that they can manipulate a situation.
+In addition, they are great judges of character and won’t hesitate to one-up someone they don’t like!

 There are programs like Dognition, by Dr. Brian Hare, that allow you to test your dog in a similar way, and learn more about dog cognition.
-Dr. Hare runs fascinating courses that I’ve been on myself.
-The courses give you a new insight into your dog and their tendencies – are they driven by sociability, how independent of mind are they?
+Dr. Hare runs fascinating courses that I’ve taken myself.
+The courses give you a new insight into your dog and their tendencies.
+Are they driven by sociability, how independent of mind are they?

 Exercises and games will help you assess how good your dog is at problem solving or how well your dog understands the physical world.

 Playing games that challenge your dog’s brain and senses is great fun for them and for you.
-It’s stimulating and interesting and a great way for them to learn new things.
-It’s also a lovely chance to spend some quality time together and for you to get an insight into how their charming canine mind works!
+It’s stimulating, interesting and a great way for pups to learn new things.
+It’s also a lovely chance to spend some quality time together, and to get an insight into how their charming canine mind works!

 Loyal, Fun and Smart: Dogs have it All!